Allocation of aviation allowances in an EEA-wide Emissions Trading System

 Free aviation allowances are allocated to more than 900 aircraft operators who applied for free allocation by reporting their verified tonne-km data for 2010.

 The free allocation is calculated on the basis of benchmark values established in European Commission and EEA Joint Committee decisions taken in 2011.
 In phase three, an airline receives 0.6422 allowances per 1,000 tonne-kilometres flown.

-The benchmark for each period was calculated by dividing the total annual amount of free allowances applicable to the 2012 and 2013-2020 trading periods by the sum of tonne-kilometre data included in applications by aircraft operators submitted to the Commission.
-The submissions by aircraft operators are based on independently verified tonne-kilometre activity data recorded throughout the 2010 calendar year.
+The benchmark was calculated by dividing the total annual amount of free allowances available by the sum of tonne-kilometre data included in applications by aircraft operators submitted to the Commission.
+The submissions by aircraft operators were based on independently verified tonne-kilometre activity data recorded throughout the 2010 calendar year.

-The allocation of free allowances to each aircraft operator is carried out by Member States, who multiply the benchmark by the 2010 tonne-kilometre data of each aircraft operator.
-Member States have started determining individual allocations to aircraft operators.
-The deadline is 26 December 2011.
+The allocation of free allowances to each aircraft operator is carried out by Member States.
+They calculate the allocation by multiplying the benchmark by the verified 2010 tonne-kilometre data of each eligible aircraft operators who applied.

-The calculation of historical aviation emissions is based on data from Eurocontrol (the European Organisation for the Safety of Air Navigation) and actual fuel consumption information provided by aircraft operators.
+The calculation of historical aviation emissions was based on data from EUROCONTROL (the European Organisation for the Safety of Air Navigation) and actual fuel consumption information provided by aircraft operators.
 Additional calculations were carried out to account for fuel consumption associated with the use of the auxiliary power units (APUs) on aircraft at airports.